likeastore/ngDialog/README.md

 ### ``.setOpenOnePerName({Boolean})``
 Default value: false

-Define weather or not opening a dialog with the same name more than once simultaneously is allowed.
+Define whether or not opening a dialog with the same name more than once simultaneously is allowed.
 Assigning true prevents opening a second dialog.

 Setting it in the ngDialogProvider:
 ```javascript